Paulmicha/common-web-tools/README.md

 Scripts bash for usual devops tasks aimed at relatively small web projects.

 CWT is not a program; it's a generic, customizable "glue" between programs.
-Simple, loosely articulated bash script fragments.
+Simple, loosely articulated bash scripts.

 ## PURPOSE